Continually Updated Clinical Reference

 Cutaneous findings

-Histopathologic findings fall into the 4 distinct categories: (1) necrotizing vasculitis, (2) granulomatous vasculitis, (3) lymphomatoid vasculitis, or (4) necrotizing palisading granuloma.
-Skin findings are noted in approximately 10% of patients at presentation and develop in approximately 50% throughout the course of disease.
-Oral mucosal lesions are also relatively common.
-Purpuric lesions, specifically palpable purpura, are most common.
-Palpable purpura is usually found on the lower extremities.
+Histopathologic findings fall into 4 distinct categories: (1) necrotizing vasculitis, (2) granulomatous vasculitis, (3) lymphomatoid vasculitis, or (4) necrotizing palisading granuloma.
+[38, 39, 40] Skin findings are noted in approximately 10% of patients at presentation and develop in approximately 50% throughout the course of disease.
+[41, 42, 43] Purpuric lesions, specifically palpable purpura, are the most common and are usually found on the lower extremities.
 The second most frequent skin finding is necrotic ulcers, also typically found on the lower extremities.
 These lesions may be mistaken for pyoderma gangrenosum, but they lack the classic heaped-up border.
 Other cutaneous findings include subcutaneous nodules, papules, petechiae, and hemorrhagic bullae.

-Up to 60% of patients may have oral mucosal disease; nonspecific oropharyngeal ulcer is the most common finding.
+Up to 60% of patients may have oral mucosal disease; nonspecific oropharyngeal ulceration is most common.
 A rare and unusual gingivitis is considered pathognomonic of Wegener granulomatosis and is described as gingival hyperplasia with red petechiae and a friable granular appearance.
 Patients report pain and bleeding from the gums.
 Some evidence suggests that patients with cutaneous lesions have a higher incidence of renal involvement and that this may serve as an important prognostic indicator.

 Clinical findings

-The classic chest radiographic finding in persons with Wegener granulomatosis is cavitary nodules, but less distinct parenchymal infiltrates or nodules are also commonly observed.
-See Media File 7 for a radiograph of a person with Wegener granulomatosis.
+The classic chest radiographic finding in Wegener granulomatosis is multiple, bilateral cavitary nodules, but less distinct parenchymal infiltrates or nodules are also commonly observed (see the image below).

 Bronchoscopy is frequently performed and may reveal tracheobronchial stenosis, focal or diffuse hemorrhage, or inflammatory or ulcerative lesions.
-Biopsy samples of these lesions usually reveal an inflammatory infiltrate but rarely reveal vasculitis.
-The presence of renal disease defines classic or generalized Wegener granulomatosis.
-Patients who lack renal involvement are said to have limited Wegener granulomatosis.
+Biopsy samples of these lesions usually show an inflammatory infiltrate but rarely reveal vasculitis.
+The presence of renal disease defines classic or generalized Wegener granulomatosis; the absence of renal involvement (ie, upper and/or lower involvement) is termed limited Wegener granulomatosis, but many of these patients eventually develop renal disease.

 Treatment

-Standard therapy involves the combination of corticosteroids and cyclophosphamide and has dramatically improved long-term survival.
-Untreated disease typically progresses rapidly and is nearly uniformly fatal (approximately 90% mortality rate at 2 y).
-Most patients can expect complete remission of their disease with treatment, although relapses remain common.
-Because of the toxicities related to long-term administration of cyclophosphamide, a less toxic immunosuppressive regimen with similar efficacy is desirable.
+Initial therapy often involves the combination of corticosteroids and cyclophosphamide and has dramatically improved long-term survival.
+[43] Untreated disease typically progresses rapidly and is nearly uniformly fatal (approximately 90% mortality rate at 2 y).
+Most patients can expect complete remission of their disease with treatment, although relapses are common.

 Churg-Strauss syndrome

-Churg-Strauss syndrome is a rare multisystemic disorder that primarily affects the lungs, peripheral nervous system, and skin.
-Churg and Strauss' initial description of the syndrome in 1951 required that histologic criteria be met to establish the diagnosis.
+Churg-Strauss syndrome is a rare multisystem disorder that primarily affects the lungs, peripheral nervous system, and skin.
+Churg and Strauss' initial description of the syndrome in 1951 required histologic criteria to establish the diagnosis.
 Clinical and laboratory criteria have been more difficult to establish.
 Asthma, peripheral blood eosinophilia, and extrapulmonary vasculitis affecting 2 or more organs are cardinal clinical manifestations of Churg-Strauss syndrome.
+[45, 46]

 The disease typically begins as allergic rhinitis in a patient without a prior atopic history.
 Mild asthma, a nearly invariable part of the clinical picture, then develops and progressively worsens.
 Cardiac disease, although less frequent than reactive airway disease, accounts for a substantial percentage of mortality.
 Cardiomyopathy results from endocardial and myocardial infiltration with granulomas or coronary arteritis.